The Blue Heeler is an Australian herding breed. They were traditionally used for driving cattle along by nipping at their heels.

 Plenty of early socialization helps to reduce the “wariness” but won’t dispel it altogether.
 So the chances are your Blue Heeler dog will always be somewhat cautious around strangers and prefer familiar faces.

-Training and Exercising Your Blue Heeler
+Training Your Blue Heeler

 Positive reinforcement training is a must for this clever and enthusiastic breed.